-It's summer, and that means you want to drink delicious things while sitting with the sun in your face.
-We've already told you where to find the best rooftop bars in NYC, and even where to go if you feel like getting nautical with one of the city's fantastic boat bars, but here's our pick of the finest outdoor drinking spots for those that prefer to keep their feet on solid ground.
+It’s summer in NYC, so why not head to one of these awesome outdoor bars?
+NYC has plenty of gardens, patios and terraces serving up some of the best cocktails for your refreshment.
+We’ve already told you where to find the best rooftop bars—the non-douchey kind—and floating boat bars, but here’s our picks of the finest outdoor drinking spots for those that prefer to keep their feet on solid ground.

 Do you want more great stories about things to do, where to eat, what to watch, and where to party?
 Obviously you do, follow Time Out New York on Facebook for the good stuff.